vict0rsch/deep_learning/keras/feedforward/readme.md

 * `nb_epoch` is perfecty transparent and `epochs` is defined when calling the `run_network`function.
 * `batch_size`idem as `nb_epoch`.
 Keras does all the work for you regarding epochs and batch training.
 * `callbacks` is a list of callbacks.
 Here we only provide `history` but you could provide any number of callbacks.
-* `show_accuracy` is set to true so that during the training Keras shows the training accuracy.
 * `validation_data` is, well, the validation data.
 Here we use the test data but it could be different.
 Also you could specify a `validation_split` float between 0 and 1 instead, spliting the training data for validation.
 * `verbose = 2` so that Keras displays both the training and validation loss and accuracy.